hiptest/hiptest-publisher/README.md

         --show-actionwords-definition-changed
-                                     Output action words for which definition changed (default: false) --with-folders               Use folders hierarchy to export files in respective directories (default: false) --split-scenarios            Export each scenario in a single file unless for cucumber langage (default: false) --leafless-export            Use only last level action word (default: false) -s, --site=SITE                  Site to fetch from (default: https://hiptest.net) -p, --push=FILE.TAP              Push a results file to the server
+                                     Output action words for which definition changed (default: false) --with-folders               Use folders hierarchy to export files in respective directories (default: false) --split-scenarios            Export each scenario in a single file  (except for Gherkin based languages) (default: false)
+        --leafless-export            Use only last level action word (default: false) -s, --site=SITE                  Site to fetch from (default: https://hiptest.net) -p, --push=FILE.TAP              Push a results file to the server